Golf Tutorials

 Micro-Texture and Surface Technology

-Material isn't the only factor a grip softness, the texture on the surface plays a big role in perceived feel.
+Material isn't the only factor in grip softness, the texture on the surface plays a big role in perceived feel.
 Modern grip designs incorporate intricate patterns to enhance the feeling of softness and improve traction.
-These densely packed patterns create more surface area contact points with your hands which disperses pressure and makes the grip feel gentler to hold on to.
-A lot of grip models by Puma combine intricate surface patterns with a soft polyurethane outer layer.
-This combination provides a soft, cushioned feel on the outer layers combined with enhanced grip in all weather conditions.
+These densely packed patterns create more surface area contact points with your hands, which disperses pressure and makes the grip feel gentler to hold on to.
+A lot of grip models by Puma combine intricate surface patterns with a soft polyurethane outer layer, providing softness and enhanced grip in all weather conditions.

 Are Soft Golf Grips Right for Your Game?